 Federal law provides criminal and civil penalties for unlawful possession or distribution of drugs and alcohol.
-Please refer to http://www.deadiversion.usdoj.gov/21cfr/21u sc/index.html for details on federal trafficking penalties for controlled substance violations.
+Please refer to United States Code Controlled Substances Act for details on federal trafficking penalties for controlled substance violations.
 Among incarceration and/or fines, there are federal laws allowing the forfeiture of property used in possession or to facilitate possession of a controlled substance.
 This could include homes, vehicles, boats, aircrafts and any other personal or real property.
 Fines could range up in the millions of dollars.
 One becomes ineligible to possess firearms and to receive federal benefits such as student loans and grants.